Chapter 3 : Diagon Alley.

 She thought quickly.
 “Um, I was just wondering if you knew who the new Potions teacher is?”
 She turned to Neville.

 “All I can really tell you is that his name’s Philip Fairfax and he’s supposed to be extremely talented at Potions.
-Got the highest result ever achieved when he did his own N.E.W.T.S., I believe.
+Got one of the highest results ever achieved when he did his own N.E.W.T.S., I believe.
 Beyond that, I really don’t know.
 I haven’t met him yet.”

 Her mother was still looking at her suspiciously.